 Once the wax has been poured do not move the candles.
 Allow them to set for 24 hours.

 Decorate the jars with lids, ribbons, and personalized gift tags… and now you fancy and crafty!

-** if you can't find pre-tabbed wicks you can by the cotton wick and cut it down to size.
+If you can’t find pre-tabbed wicks, you can buy the cotton wick and cut it down to size.
 Then dip each wick into melted soy wax to coat them, feed them through metal tabs, and glue a small piece of the end down.
 Then you can glue that to the bottom of the jar/container.